ammar-tanwar/bloglearnbay/posts/oops-why-2022-is-too-late-for-video-Based-data-science-learning.md

 ## But do Learning costs matter?

-### Yes, it's a big concern.
+ Yes, it's a big concern.
 While recorded video-based classes are even available for 20K INR, the live and interactive classes usually cost more than 70K.
 Certainly, there will be second thoughts amongst the candidates before spending the hard-earned money on such courses.
 But here, one thing you need to consider- is the ROI.
 Yes, as you don't get any job assurance and even proper project exposure, the entire 20K seems like a complete waste.
-On the other hand, even if you pay 1 lakh for an instructor-led [job-guaranteed](https://www.learnbay.co/job-guarantee-or-money-back-data-science-ai-certification-course) data science course, that's worth it.
+On the other hand, even if you pay 1 lakh for an instructor-led <a href="https://www.learnbay.co/data-science-ai-masters-program" target="_blank">job ready</a> data science course, that's worth it.
 Even some courses offer more than 300% ROI.

 ## So, what's next?

 Plenty of options are roaming around for learning data science and AI.
 Most of them come with tempting offers and pitches.
 But choosing the right course is not that easy.
 Even if you choose an instructor-led class, you have to stay informed about fulfilling the respective promises associated with the course.

 Maybe, I am making you a bit terrified, but the present data science job market is like that only.
-What you can do to ensure the safest decision is take an expert [data science career counseling.](https://api.whatsapp.com/send?phone=917349222263&text=Hey%20Learnbay) You can avail extremely personalized career counseling by MAANG experts at Learnbay.
+What you can do to ensure the safest decision is take an expert <a href="https://api.whatsapp.com/send?phone=917349222263&text=Hey%20Learnbay" target="_blank">data science career counseling.</a> You can avail extremely personalized career counseling by MAANG experts at Learnbay.

 For the latest updates about top courses companies are hiring, trending tools and technologies about data science, artificial intelligence, and Machine Learning, you can follow us on <a href="https://www.facebook.com/learnbay/" target="_blank">Facebook</a>, <a href="https://www.youtube.com/channel/UC-ntE_GnjjiUuKYqih9ENYA/featured" target="_blank">Youtube</a>, <a href="https://www.linkedin.com/company/learnbay/?original_referer=http%3A%2F%2Flocalhost%3A3001%2F" target="_blank">Linkedin</a>, <a href="https://twitter.com/Learnbay" target="_blank">Twitter</a>.